zenorocha/liferay-learn/docs/dxp/7.x/en/getting-started/introduction-to-the-admin-account.md

     ![Signing Out](./introduction-to-the-admin-account/images/05.png "Signing Out")

+## Creating a New Admin User

+Now that you know how to log in, we strongly recommend that you create a new admin user for everyday use.

+To create a new admin account follow these steps:

+1. Create a new user.
+See [Adding Users](../users-and-permissions/users/adding-and-managing-users.md) to learn how.
+1. Click the *Roles* link in the left navigation pane (in the *Edit User* page's *General* tab).
+1. Click *Select* under Regular Roles.
+Select the Administrator role from the list (click *Choose*).
+The dialog box disappears and the Role is added to the list of Roles associated with your account.

+The user is now a portal administrator.
+Log out and then log back in with your new user account.

 ## What's Next

 Continue our Getting Started walkthrough by familiarizing yourself with the [DXP Product Menu](./navigating-dxp.md).